 Views of Responsible Officials and Planned Corrective Actions: Management agrees with the finding.
-The necessary parameter was previously implemented that prevented the inappropriate allocations on current and subsequent benefit payment recoveries; however, subsequent reallocations of monies under specific circumstance caused further recoupments to improperly reallocate.
+The necessary parameter was previously implemented that prevented the inappropriate allocations on current and subsequent benefit payment recoveries; however, subsequent reallocations of monies under specific circumstance caused prior recoupments to improperly reallocate.
 The Trust Fund Accounting section will perform a monthly review to confirm that no prior period adjustments reallocated recoupments to penalty and interest.
-Any exceptions identified will be manually corrected.
-The new procedure will be in place by June 30, 2022.
+The review to date has determined that the adjustment amounts are immaterial.
+An automated solution does not appear obtainable in the current system.
+The Agency is in the process of implementing a new automated system and will ensure these adjustments are programmed correctly.

-Findings 2021-001 is also considered an instance of noncompliance or other matter required to be reported under Government Auditing Standards.
+Finding 2023-001 is also considered an instance of noncompliance or other matter required to be reported under Government Auditing Standards.